TCSinger/TCSinger.github.io/index.md

 ---

 **Note：** We conduct all tasks in the zero-shot scenario, with training and testing on cross-lingual speech and singing data.

 ---

+**Dataset**: For the dataset, we have included a portion of the dataset in the data attachment submitted with the paper.
+The complete version will be released once the paper is accepted.

+---